ngblaylock/ios-class/README.md

-# all-about-apps
+# Nathan's iOS Class
-All About Apps Class Resources for the Summer Citizens program at USU
+This is a class resource for the Summer Citizen program at USU

-Follow the instructions